 - There’s no code editor (although you can add custom code through the embed code option).

 - It doesn’t let you resize content elements, which is not something Weebly customers favor that much.
 Instead, it self-adjusts elements’ size depending on the amount of page content and how it’s ordered.

 Despite making the process of creating and running an online store a breeze, there’s a consensus that the Square Online site builder is still no match for the Weebly builder.

-So, now that you know about Square Online, how does it make things more problematic for users?
+So, how is Square Online making things more problematic for users?

 Square Online vs. Weebly

-Under different circumstances, the two builders (Weebly and Square Online) coexisting in the same place could be an advantage.
-However, currently, this coexistence creates a lot of confusion and results in inconsistencies (at least seeming inconsistencies).
+Under different circumstances, the two builders – Weebly and Square Online – coexisting on the same platform could be an advantage.
+However, currently, this coexistence creates a lot of confusion and results in inconsistencies.

 However, with Square Online in the picture, it’s not as simple anymore.
 Now, when you want to sign up for a Weebly account, this is what you see first: